You've probably heard it before. “SEO is all about link building!” “If you don't build links, you'll never rank in Google!”

 I've personally always chosen the later.
 Yes, in an ideal world, I should be out promoting my content.
 But that's just not me or where I prefer to spend my time.

 So, I've found a way to make it work without all the link building and I know lots of other people have as well.

 So, if you have to decide between spending more time producing great articles vs. spending time doing outreach.
 I say spend more time on your articles and ensure you are targeting the right long tail keywords.

 Want More of My Long Tail Keyword Strategies?

 What I've shared today really is just the tip of the iceberg.
+You can see my full Long Tail Pro Review here, where I share a few more strategies.
 I actually have a full training as part of Niche Pursuit Insiders (the doors will be opening soon).